 Participation in the Teen Maze

-Every October, all 9th graders in the community attend the Teen Maze at the Coosa Valley Fairgrounds.
+Ninth graders in the community attend the Teen Maze in the fall.
 This is a life-sized game of life that lets youth experience the consequences of decisions about sex, alcohol and other drugs and how it impacts their education and future goals.
 FAD members participate in the Rehab Center station within the Maze and provide drug and alcohol information to the youth.

 Drug Drop Event